BPB-Cal-Poly/BPBWholesaleSite/README.md

   - Minimum viable amount of information.
   - Clear announcement of order placement.
   - Ideally, customer receives a text confirmation of any changes they make.

+## 2. The Database
+- Develop to database
+  - Products
+  - Customers
+  - Orders
+  - Other

+## 3. Deploying to the web
+- Best way to put this online.
+AWS?

+## 4. Checks, Balances, Limitations on Ordering
+- Proofread orders for mistakes and limitations.
+  - lead time limitations
+  - quantity limitations
+  - delivery limitations

+## 5. Customer Alerts & Confirmations
+- Develop meaningful automated communication with the customer.

+## 6. Logistics Reports
+- Design clear reports for our drivers.
+  - What needs to go where?
+  - Most efficient route?
+  - Paper invoices to be delivered with order

+## 7. Production Reports
+- Design clear reports for our bakers.
+  - How much to mix?
+  - How much to shape?
+  - How much to bake?
+  - How much to prep?

+## 8. API link to Quickbooks for billing
+- Figure out how to work with Quickbooks for handling our customers' billing.